 Clotted cream is a silky, yellow cream with a distinctive crust on the surface.
-The cream is made by heating unpasteurized cow's milk and left in a shallow pan for many hours which causes the cream to rise to the surface and 'clot,' and it is this which is skimmed off, and you will find served with scones, afternoon teas, and on summer berries.
-The cream should have a firm crust, and underneath will be a thick smooth and utterly delicious yellow cream and has 55% butterfat.
+The cream is made by heating unpasteurized cow's milk in a shallow pan for many hours.
+The cream rises to the surface and clots or thickens.
+This thickened cream is skimmed off the top and is served with scones, afternoon teas, and on summer berries.
+The cream should have a firm crust and underneath it should be a thick, smooth, and utterly delicious yellow cream, which is about 55 percent butterfat.

-Clotted Cream originates in Devon and Cornwall in the South Western corner of England but is now also successfully made in Yorkshire, which does not sit very well with the those from the South West.
-Stamfrey Farm has been successfully making the cream on their farm now for many years and has scooped many awards, proving it is also well made in the north and the south.
+It is believed that clotted cream originated in Devon and Cornwall in the southwestern corner of England.
+But, it is also successfully made in Yorkshire (which does not sit very well with the those from the Southwest).
+For example, Stamfrey Farm in Yorkshire has been successfully making the cream on their farm now for many years and has scooped up many awards for its clotted cream.

-Clotted Cream is an essential component of either a Devon or Cornish Cream tea; it would be unheard of to have it without and is served in place of butter.
-The cream differs in each county as one spreads the cream on the scone, then tops it with jam, the other put jam on first followed by the cream.
+A cream tea is a nice way of saying a light meal with afternoon tea.
+Clotted cream is an essential component of either a Devon or Cornish cream tea.
+It would be unheard of to have a cream tea without clotted cream; it is served in place of butter.
+The cream differs in each county as one spreads the cream on the scone, then tops it with jam, or puts the jam on first and then it's followed by the cream.

-Unlike other types of cream, clotted travels very well, and because of this, the cream was sent through the post for decades and to all corners of the world.
-The best source is online and will not be hard to find, just make sure it comes from Devon or Cornwall to make sure what you are buying is authentic unless you are buying it from Stamfrey Farm.
+Unlike other types of cream, the clotted variety travels very well, and because of this, the cream was sent through the mail for decades and to all corners of the world.